Exam Notes for ENGG 1330

 - Shuffles the sequence

-:- Returns a list of
+random.sample(population, k):- Returns a list of

-unique elements chosen from the population sequence or set. - Example:
+kunique elements chosen from the population sequence or set. - Example:

 1